Adnyamathanha: Country

-According to David Horton's map "Aboriginal Australia" (largely based on that of Norman Tindale), the Adnyamathanha lands lie on the west banks of Lake Frome and extend south and west over the northern Ikara-Flinders Ranges National Park and northwards over the Vulkathunha-Gammon Ranges National Park.
-The people today describe their lands as "from the Northern Flinders south to Port Augusta and as far east as Broken Hill".
+There are different claims as to the traditional countries of the various Adnyamathanha peoples.
+According to David Horton's map "Aboriginal Australia" (largely based on that of Norman Tindale), the Adnyamathanha lands lie on the west banks of Lake Frome and extend south and west over the northern Ikara–Flinders Ranges National Park and northwards over the Vulkathunha-Gammon Ranges National Park.
+One Adnyamathanha account describes their lands as "from the Northern Flinders south to Port Augusta and as far east as Broken Hill", while a 2025 article describes it as extending from Arkaroola in the north down to Mount Remarkable in the south.
+Norman Tindale estimated the ancestral country to cover approximately 3,000 mi2.

 On the northern edges of the Adnyamathanha tribal lands are the Diyari lands, on the western edges are the Kokatha lands.
 To the south are the Barngarla (also sometimes included in the Adnyamathanya group), Nukunu, and Ngadjuri.
 To the east are the Malyangapa.

 On 30 March 2009, the Adnyamathanha people were recognised by the Federal Court of Australia as having native title rights over about 41000 km2 running east from the edge of Lake Torrens, through the northern Flinders Ranges, approaching the South Australian border with New South Wales.
+It includes the Ikara–Flinders Ranges National Park.

-Nantawarrina, the first Indigenous Protected Area in Australia, was established in 1998, with extensive work done by Indigenous rangers to restore the land and protect the native flora and fauna since then.
+Nantawarrina IPA, the first Indigenous Protected Area in Australia, was established in 1998, with extensive work done by Indigenous rangers to restore the land and protect the native flora and fauna since then.